-South Sudan: Famine formally declared in parts of the country.
-5.5 million face the threat of famine and are in desperate need of food and water.
+South Sudan: 5.5 million face the threat of famine and are in desperate need of food and water.
 3.9 million are displaced, fleeing ongoing conflict.

 Ethiopia: Health crisis caused by hunger and lack of clean water.
 4.3 million people require health assistance.

 Somalia: More than 6.2 million are affected by this crisis — and are still reeling from the ongoing conflict in the country.

 Kenya: Severe drought dried up water in half of Kenya's 47 counties.
 3.5 million people need humanitarian water.

 Uganda: 950,000 South Sudanese refugees have arrived, the majority who are women and children.
 They urgently require food, clean water and psychosocial support.